mrspeaker/Omega500/README.md

 # Ω500: JS Game Library

-v0.2 by Mr Speaker. Ω500 is a simple framework for me to make 2D canvas-based games.
+Ω500 is a simple framework for me to make 2D canvas-based games.
+It focuses on providing an architecturally simple set of tools for creating games in an old-school, straightforward way.
 Check out the online examples and games: http://mrspeaker.github.io/Omega500/.

 ![Platform example](http://www.mrspeaker.net/images/omegaPlat.png)